+I’ve always been fascinated how the study of DNA sequences allows us to go back in time, explore events that happened in the past and gain insight into what could happen next.
 Over the past decade, the field of ancient genomics has yielded considerable contributions to the study of emergence and evolutionary history of various pathogens, including those affecting crops.
-In this context, herbarium collections have been an important source of dated, identified and preserved DNA samples, useful for comparative genomics and phylogeographic analyses.
+In this context, herbarium collections have been an important source of dated, identified and preserved DNA samples, whose use in comparative genomics and phylogeography may shed light into the emergence and evolutionary history of plant pathogens.
 Recently, thirteen genome sequences of X. citri pv. citri were reconstructed from infected historical Citrus specimens dating back to 1845 [Campos et al. 2023].
 Following authentication based on ancient DNA damage patterns, the authors compared them with a large set of modern genomes.
 Their analyses indicated that historical genomes had similar characteristics to contemporary X. citri pv. citri strains, including a complete type 3 secretion system.
 Remarkably, integration of the ancient genomes brought temporal signals to perform phylogenetic tip-dating inferences.
 Their findings revealed that X. citri pv. citri originated in Southern Asia around 11,500 years ago and diversified during the beginning of the 13th century, after Citrus diversification and before spreading to the rest of the world.
 This evolutionary scenario connects the X. citri pv. citri specialization to the Neolithic climatic change and revolution of agriculture, and links X. citri pv. citri diversification with the human-driven expansion of citriculture through the early East-West trade and later colonization.
 More generally, this work has demonstrated that ancient genomes can be considered as important sources of evolutionary information that can help us better understand past, present and future Xanthomonas epidemics.

 The rise of the genomic era has led to many more discoveries and insights, some of which will be addressed by my colleagues below.